excap3r/music-discord-rich-presence-macos/README.md

 ## About

-Music RPC adds Discord Rich Presence integration for various music players on macOS.
+Music Discord Rich Presence for macOS adds Discord Rich Presence integration for various music players on macOS.
 Show off what you're listening to with your Discord friends in style!

-Originally created for Deezer, Music RPC now supports multiple music players including:
+Originally created for Deezer, this app now supports:
 - Deezer
-- Apple Music
 - iTunes
-- Tidal (with limited functionality)
+- Tidal

-- More players coming soon!
+**Note about Apple Music**: Apple Music is no longer supported as it now has its own native Discord Rich Presence integration.
+This prevents conflicts and provides a better experience for Apple Music users.

+Want support for another player?
+Feel free to open an issue to request it.
+New player support is considered based on user demand.

 ## Features